Emmy Seren – I Tried To Tell Him

 Oh to be young, talented and enthusiastic.
 Yet to be trodden down by the weight of the world, free from the stresses of the pressures that come with being an adult, even if you’re not even a proper adult, or have no intention of ever being the kind of proper adult that existed pre 21st Century.

-At just 17, Emmy is part of a new wave of exciting young artists making waves in Newport, a city that loves to support and nurture musicians.
-It is a city famed for it’s 90s scene (I know, I’m bored with all that, too), but many of whose occupants still, still, refuse to believe the current scene is thriving.
+At just 17, Emmy is part of a new wave of exciting young artists turning heads in Newport, a city that loves to support and nurture musicians.
+It is a city famed for it’s 90s scene (I know, I’m bored with all that, too), but many of whose inhabitants still, still, refuse to believe the current scene is thriving.
+Different to those halcyon years, sure, but thriving all the same.

 I Tried To Tell Him is a remarkably mature single for one so young, and although that sounds a little patronising, it is easy to lose sight of how young 17 actually is.
-And yes, the production is typically great by Jon Greening, but when you strip it all to the bare bones, ie Emmy, her acoustic guitar and vocals, what you get is a songwriter full of imagination and importantly, uniqueness, keen to explore wherever her mind takes her with her inventive lyrics and mesmerising vocal rhythms.
+The production is typically great by Jon Greening (the piano and harmonies are gorgeous), but when you strip it down to the fundamentals of her acoustic guitar and vocals, you’ll find a songwriter full of imagination and uniqueness, keen to explore wherever her mind takes her with her inventive lyrics and mesmerising vocal rhythms.

 “I Tried To Tell Him” is out now on all of the usual streaming platforms